- What Does A Dependence On Drugs Look Like?

-When you hear or read discussions of drug or alcohol dependence, you hear most about the physical, chemical dependency that is created when someone becomes addicted to drugs or alcohol.
-But there is another type of dependency, psychological dependence, which is a term used to describe the mental and often emotional aspects of substance abuse disorder.
+When you hear or read discussions about drug or alcohol dependence, you hear most about the physical and chemical dependency created when someone becomes addicted to drugs or alcohol.
+But there is another type of dependency, psychological dependence, a term used to describe the mental and often emotional aspects of substance abuse disorder.

-Many people will be able to identify when they are physically dependent on a substance or drug, but it is far harder to objectively evaluate one’s own emotional or mental state regarding an addiction.
+Many people can identify when they depend physically on a substance or drug.
+Still, it is far harder to objectively evaluate one’s own emotional or mental state regarding an addiction.
 Often called a psychological addiction rather than a psychological dependence, there is a distinct difference between addiction and dependence.

 Addiction is an identifiable mental disorder that centers around substance use despite potential negative consequences and outcomes.
-It is made up of both mental and physical aspects that are often very difficult to separate and can be a very complex condition.
+It is made up of mental and physical aspects that are often very difficult to separate and can be a very complex condition.

-Dependence, on the other hand, is a condition whereby either your body, brain, or both have been conditioned to depend on a substance that the individual consumes.
+On the other hand, dependence is a condition whereby your body, brain, or both have been conditioned to depend on a substance the individual consumes.
 Often the consumption of the substance is merely to prevent withdrawal symptoms since the tolerance to the substance is generally substantial.

-The DSM-5 or the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders, now classifies these all under the umbrella of “substance use disorder”.
+The fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM) now classifies these all under the umbrella of “substance use disorder.”
 Substance use disorder simplifies the diagnosis and allows the classification of substance use disorder by severity.

 What Does a Psychological Dependence on Drugs Look Like?

 Many of the symptoms of a psychological dependence are centered around the chemical tolerance that the user builds up during their period of use, avoiding potential withdrawal symptoms, and the primarily psychological symptoms associated with addiction, such as the intense drug cravings and the reasons that cause substance abuse escapism in the first place.